ktor-doc-jp/ktor-doc-jp/advanced/events.md

     subscribing unsubscribing raising raise events dispatching
 ---

-At server-side, in addition to handling requests, Ktor exposes a mechanism to produce and consume global events.
+On the server-side, in addition to handling requests, Ktor exposes a mechanism to produce and consume global events.

-For example, when the application has started, it is starting, or has stopped, an event is produced and you can subscribe or unsubscribe to those events to execute code when that happens.
-To do that, associated to the application environment, there is a `monitor: ApplicationEvents` instance acting as an event dispatcher.
+For example, when the application is starting, has started, or has stopped, an event is produced.
+You can subscribe to or unsubscribe from these events and trigger code execution.
+The `monitor: ApplicationEvents` instance, associated with the application environment, acts as the event dispatcher.

-The `ApplicationEvents` dispatches typed `EventDefinition<T>` along an object `T`.
+The `ApplicationEvents` dispatches typed `EventDefinition<T>` along with an object `T`.

-You can get the monitor along the application instance by executing `application.environment.monitor`.
+You can get the monitor along with the application instance by executing `application.environment.monitor`.

 ### API